meliao/osdc_support/ssh.rst

     #.
 Start PuttyGen.exe
     #.
 Click ``Conversions``, then Click ``Import Key``
     #.
 Select the key you created and saved.
 A screen will update
        extracting details from your key.
-If your key is passworded you will need to manually enter the pass phrase next to  ``Key pass phrase`` and ``Confirm pass phrase``.
+If your key is passworded you will need to manually enter the pass phrase next to  ``Key passphrase`` and ``Confirm passphrase``.
     #.
 Click ``Save private key``
     #.
 This will now save the private key in a format understandable by Pageant
         .. figure:: _static/puttygen.png